A Survey of Passive Sensing for Workplace Wellbeing and Productivity: Applications of Passive Sensing in the Workplace

-Other health and wellbeing related topics that have been studied using passive sensing among workers include focus and awakeness.
-Soto \textit{et al.} utilize biometric data from an arm-wear (viz., physical activity, HR, skin response, skin temperature and respiration) to estimate worker's stress, focus and awakeness~\cite{Soto2021ObservingAP}.
-The study ran for 8 weeks with 14 knowledge workers working at a large power and automation company.
-The ground truth for awakeness and focus along with stress were obtained as self reports from the participants.
-The authors report that personalized models outperformed generic model, predicting baselines ranging from 3\% improvement to up to 52\% improvement in the precision, recall and accuracy score.
+Other wellbeing-related studies using passive sensing include focus and awakeness.
+Soto \textit{et al.}\cite{Soto2021ObservingAP} leverage biometric data from an arm-worn device (physical activity, HR, skin response, skin temperature, respiration) to estimate stress, focus, and awakeness in 14 knowledge workers over eight weeks.
+Their personalized models outperformed generic ones, improving precision, recall, and accuracy by up to 52\%.
 There are also several other works that fuse passive sensing data with some other modality to assess wellbeing.
 For instance, Saha and Grover \textit{et al.}~\cite{koustuvpersoncentric} propose contextualizing on offline behaviors as obtained from passive sensors to make models better adapted to the social media signals.
 Authors first cluster participants based on the passive sensing data obtained from their wearable, Bluetooth beacons and smartphone application.
-Thereafter, they use social media derived features to predict different constructs within each cluster, obtaining an improvement on the baseline generic model by up to 5.43\% in predicting self-reported anxiety, affect and sleep quality of information workers.
+Thereafter, they use social media derived features to predict different constructs within each cluster, obtaining an improvement on the baseline generic model by up to 5.43\% in predicting self-reported anxiety, affect, and sleep quality of information workers.

 Passive sensing technologies are also being embraced by organizations to promote employees' wellbeing.
 Organizations make use of gamification, personalized recommendations or even offer incentive programs to encourage employees to be more active in their day-to-day life~\cite{khakurel2018tapping}.
 Researchers studying the use of wearable technologies in corporate wellness programs report that their usage has a positive impact on employee wellbeing and health~\cite{Giddens2017TheRO}.
 Passive sensing technologies, thus, can not only be used to monitor and assess health and wellbeing of workers, but they may also be utilized for health interventions and promoting a healthy lifestyle for the workers.